Contents

 All employees must wear or have immediately available their trust identification badges (ID) at all times in all areas of the trust for security and identity purposes.
 These should be sticker free.
 Employees can wear their ID and one other appropriate badge.
 Whilst not on duty, when away from trust premises, taking a lunch break, or at the end of the day, the ID badge should be covered or removed for personal safety reasons.

-ID badges must only be worn when undertaking work on behalf of the trust and must not be used by employees who undertake any private work or volunteering outside of the trust.
+ID badges must only be worn when undertaking work on behalf of the trust and must not be used by employees who undertake any private work or volunteering outside the trust.

 Employees can either wear safety lanyards or a clip-on badge, as appropriate to the area of work.